 b) Include testimonials

-If you have them, testimonials can be an incredibly powerful element when you’re learning how to make a portfolio of your work, and probably the best way of proving that your achievements and the value you can bring are indeed real.
+If you have them, testimonials can be an incredibly powerful element when you’re learning how to make a portfolio of your work, and probably the best way to prove that your achievements and the value you can bring are indeed real.

 Here’s a great example by Matt Farley:

-Those are quite simple in structure.
-The minimum of what you need are client/employer names, plus a quick block of text on why they enjoyed working with you.
+Testimonials are quite simple in structure.
+The minimum of what you need is client/employer names and a quick block of text on why they enjoyed working with you.
 If you can also get some pictures of your clients, that gives you bonus points.

 c) Mention your education (optional)

 Your formal education isn’t always something that matters in certain fields or industries.
-However, if it does in yours, don’t forget to mention it in your portfolio, plus also make it a visible element so no one misses it.
+If it makes a difference in yours, don’t forget to mention it in your portfolio, also make it a visible element so no one misses it.

 - If you’re currently searching for your next employment, make sure it’s clear in this section of the portfolio.
-At this point, you can also link to your CV if those are a thing in your industry.
+At this point, you can also link to your CV if those matter in your industry.

-- If you’re a freelancer ready to take on new clients, list the specific services that you offer plus everything that a client should know about them – prices, scope, etc.
+- If you’re a freelancer ready to take on new clients, list the specific services that you offer plus everything that a client should know – prices, scope, etc.

 Step 5: Make it easy to reach you